UniversalDependencies/docs/_sv-dep/appos.md

 shortdef: 'appositional modifier'
 ---

-An appositional modifier of an NP is an NP immediately to the right of the first NP that serves to define or modify that NP.
-It includes parenthesized examples, as well as defining abbreviations in one of these structures.
+An appositional modifier of a nominal is a nominal immediately following the first that serves to define or modify it.
+Appositional modifiers include parenthesized examples, as well as defining abbreviations in one of these structures.

 ~~~ sdparse
 Olle , min bror , kom \n Olle , my brother , arrived